Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Arriving late is a self‑inflicted injury.

 It’s unnecessary, avoidable, and it sets off a chain reaction that affects every patient and every procedure.
-When you walk in late — or even just on time — you begin the day in a defensive state.
+When you walk in late (or even just on time) you begin the day in a defensive state.
 You lack preparation and you have no margin for error.

 14. Not reviewing the day’s schedule or anticipating complications

+Many dentists walk into the day without reviewing the schedule, and it costs them dearly.
 They discover problems only when they’re already in the room — a missing lab case, a patient who always needs extra time, or a procedure that was booked too tightly.

 When you don’t anticipate these issues, you lose time reacting to them.

 Efficient dentists review the schedule and mentally rehearse the day before it begins.
 A morning huddle with the team is where they look ahead, identify the likely challenges, and prepare for them.
-When the complication arrives, it isn’t a surprise — it’s already accounted for.
+When the complication arrives, it isn’t a surprise.
+It’s already accounted for.

 A surprising amount of lateness comes from unclear treatment plans.